Georgia and South Carolina revamping systems to make new $300 payments to unemployed

-“It’s invariably a situation where they make changes or they’re doing it a little bit differently or they’re using a different fund source or they do different rules,” said Mark Butler, the Georgia Commissioner of Labor.
+“It’s invariably a situation where they make changes or they’re doing it a little bit differently or they’re using a different fund source or they do different rules,” said Georgia Commissioner of Labor Mark Butler.
 “And I don’t think a lot of consideration goes into this kind of thing when they throw this stuff at us, especially when you consider for the past ten years they have been under-funding Departments of Labor around the nation.”

-and the new claims coming into the system have been reduced tremendously.”

-Huber also told us South Carolina has applied for the Lost Wages Assistance Program.
+Huber also said South Carolina has applied for the Lost Wages Assistance Program.

 “Once we receive approval, we’ll continue to work quickly to configure our systems to process the changes in this program,” said Huber.
 “We’re not certain how long that will take.”